aleshaleksey/fansys23/08-spell-list.md

 - The spot where it is cast forever resonates with an aura of [spiritual, water] energies.
 Mortals born in those lands/seas might be aligned in some way with elemental water.
 - Even after the spell has dissipated it leaves echoes behind, lesser elementals or supernatural mist may spontaneously spring up in the place it was cast for 108 years if it was cast locally and a millennium if it was cast globally.

-**Upcast**: For every extra MP dice, the radius of the spell increases by 15ft.
+**Upcast**: For every extra MP die above 10, the radius of the spell increases by 15ft.

 **Global**: The locale within 3/4 miles of the caster is sworn to the realm of water, and the caster is its regent.
 The spell acts as normal, with the exception that it has a radius of 3/4 of a mile.